Description

 The area is access sensitive!

 Olhavanvuori is situated in the Repovesi National Park.
-Finnish Climbing Association has good co-operation with the park admistration and we like to keep it that way.
-Please act politely!
-Take your trash and all other trash with you!
+The Finnish Climbing Association (SKIL) has good co-operation with the park administration and would like to keep it that way.
+Please behave!
+Take all of your trash with you!
+If you see trash left by other people, nothing is stopping you from making the crag a better place for everyone!.

-The walk-in is shortest from the north parking.
-It takes about 30 minutes on good roads.
-There's a well near the climbing site where you get water for cooking.
-Sometimes the bacteria can be too high for drinking, though.
+The shortest walk-in is from the parking on the northern side (Saarijärvi).
+The approach takes about 30 minutes, and the paths are well maintained.
+There's a well near the climbing site where you can get water for cooking.
+Sometimes the amount of bacteria can be too high for drinking, so exercise caution and consider boiling your water.
 If the trash bins on park entrances are full or locked take your trash with you back to civilization.

 Timetable: